thomoco/media-streaming-server/README.md

 Released under the Apache 2.0 License except where third-party code is used, which remains licensed under each as appropriate.
 No warranty or other liability is provided.

 This guide provide documentation and some code on assembling a media streaming server from open-source components.
 The use case that this project was assembled for was for a friend's band wanting to livestream their music and videos to a select fanbase using the Open Broadcaster Software ("OBS"), without having to use a public and ad-sponsored service like YouTube or Twitch, and with the ability to manage and restrict the audience with basic authentication.
-Other examples of use might include livestreaming yourself playing video games, or livestreaming your own live journalism or adventures around the world to a select audience.
+Other examples of use might include livestreaming yourself playing video games, or streaming your own live journalism or adventures around the world to a select audience.
 Or potentially many more use cases.
 This media streaming server can handle multiple RTMP streams and many viewers concurrently.

 ## Dependencies